Shohl's Solution (Modified)

 - If you are on a low-salt or salt-free diet.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
-You must check to make sure that it is safe for you to take Shohl's Solution with all of your drugs and health problems.
+You must check to make sure that it is safe for you to take Shohl's Solution (Modified) (sodium citrate and citric acid) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Shohl's Solution?